BENJAMIN FONDANE: Translating Exile

 Beyond the technical aspects of translation, the conference will explore the relationship between translation and exile, cultural identity, and the resistance to exile provided by poetry, correspondence, and translation.
 The discussions will include Avant-garde and Romanian literature, existential thought and poetry, and the Romanian artistic diaspora of the 1930s in France.

-www.editionsnonlieu.fr), editor of Benjamin Fondane’s works, president of the Association Benjamin Fondane (Paris), co-editor of the Bulletin International Benjamin Fondane and Director of several collections on Mediterranean and Maghreb culture, East European Studies, and alternative culture.
+The guest speaker, Michel Carassou, is a leading specialist in Avant-garde movements, visual arts, and Surrealism in France.
+He is Director of the publishing house Non Lieu (www.editionsnonlieu.fr), editor of Benjamin Fondane’s works, president of the Association Benjamin Fondane (Paris), co-editor of the Bulletin International Benjamin Fondane and Director of several collections on Mediterranean and Maghreb culture, East European Studies, and alternative culture.

 This event will start with the book launch of the volume of Benjamin Fondane, Correspondances familiales (Editions Non Lieu, 2023) edited by Michel Carassou (Paris) and Vera Gajiu (University of Turin).